 Topics will be selected from broad categories such as:

-Technological Principles: structures, mechanisms, human factors, systems
+(3) Technological Principles: structures, mechanisms, human factors, systems, or

+(4) Social or Environmental Impacts: public water systems, Luddites, recycling, Industrial Revolution.
 The intended audience for the Poster Session display will also be announced in advance.

 Student contestants must attend a regional or national meeting, set up their Poster Session, and make a five (5) minute presentation.
 The Poster Session may be designed by an individual or a two or three-person team.
 The contest is intended to encourage high-quality research and display presentations and as such should be part of a design class or supported by the institution/program as an extracurricular activity.
 It is anticipated that the material developed in this contest will benefit the student in student teaching or as a beginning professional.

-Professor Erik Schettig, North Carolina State University
+Professor Erik Schettig, with North Carolina State University